 2) The collected material is then dropped off at WestRock Anchorage Recycling Center. you can drop off cardboard, aluminum cans, mixed paper, tin/steel cans, and plastic bottles and jugs to the WestRock Recycling Center located at 6161 Rosewood Drive in Anchorage, or the Anchorage Regional Landfill Recycling Center located at 15500 Eagle River Loop Road.
 Both drop off locations currently do not charge a fee for the recycling service.
 The new Central Transfer Station located at 1208 E. 56th Ave also has drop off co-mingled carts along the public wall for ease of recycling, as well as composting through the compost season, and a drop off container for expired canned goods and other non-perishables for the Food Bank.

 3) The WestRock Anchorage Recycling Center bales the recyclables and delivers it to the Port of Anchorage.

 5) Glass bottles and jars are hauled from the WestRock Anchorage Recycling Center to Central Recycling Services, where the glass is crushed into a recycled glass aggregate.
-Glass aggregate is used in local construction projects such as the Northern Lights Water Main Rehab project and the new Central Transfer Station. *Anchorage Recycling Partners:
+Glass aggregate is used in local construction projects such as the Northern Lights Water Main Rehab project and the new Central Transfer Station.
+There is a stockpile of glass, and there is an aggressive effort to find new markets for recycled glass. *Anchorage Recycling Partners: